Roof Repair Services

 Roof Repair Services in Greenville, SC

-One of the things the states of Georgia, South Carolina, and North Carolina have in common is the humid and capricious weather that takes its toll on roofing systems.
+One of the things the states of Georgia and South Carolina have in common is the humid and capricious weather that takes its toll on roofing systems.
 Just when you think your roof is in excellent condition and nothing can affect it, a hail storm, some wild wind, or a small tornado proves you wrong and prompts you to look for roof repair services.

 While the duration and the costs of the services we provide depend on the type of roof repairs required and the extent of the damage, at Lanier Roofing and Restoration, we do everything in our power to make roof repair projects as easy, as affordable, and as minimally invasive as possible for our clients.
 Most of our clients call us when they discover water dripping from a ceiling after a heavy rain, or notice water, mold, or mildew stains, either on the ceiling or on the walls.
 These are the most common signs of a leaking roof.
 The work required to fix a leaking roof depends on the type of roof, the cause of the leak, and the extent of the damage.

 Main Causes of a Leaking Roof and Possible Roof Leak Repair Works